nuejs/nue/packages/nuejs.org/docs/syntax-highlighting.md

 ### Built-in stylesheet
 Whenever you add a syntax blog or a [code tag](tags.md#code) on your page, Nue automatically includes a [stylesheet](//github.com/nuejs/nue/blob/dev/packages/glow/css/dark.css) for syntax highlighting.
-It is a highly configurable sytem based on CSS variables.
+It is a highly configurable system based on CSS variables.
 For example:

 ```
 /* setting glow variables */